United States declaration of war on Bulgaria

 On June 5, 1942, the United States declared war on Bulgaria.
 Bulgaria was neutral during 1939–1941, but on March 1, 1941, Bulgaria signed the Tripartite Pact and officially joined the Axis bloc.
 Following this, the Bulgarian government declared war on the United Kingdom and the United States on December 13, 1941.
-On June 4, 1942 the United States Congress passed joint resolutions declaring war on Bulgaria along with Hungary and Romania.
+On June 4, 1942, the United States Congress passed joint resolutions declaring war on Bulgaria along with Hungary and Romania.
 President Roosevelt approved all three declarations the following day.

+Already one week later, the U.S. bombed the Romanian oilfields at Ploiești.
 The capital of Bulgaria, Sofia, and other Bulgarian cities, were bombed by Allied aircraft in 1943 and 1944.

 As of October 2024, the declarations of war against Bulgaria, Hungary, and Romania are the last formal declarations of war by the United States Congress, which in the era of collective security has largely ceded the war power to the President.

 Text of the declaration

 JOINT RESOLUTION Declaring that a state of war exists between the Government of Bulgaria and the Government and the people of the United States and making provisions to prosecute the same.